-- a.
-Provides managers with useful insights into reality:The principles of management are formed after experimentation and practice.
-So they provide ideas, hints or guidelines to cope up with similar business problems. - b.
-Optimum utilisation of resources and effective administration: The cause and effect relationship helps managers to foresee the effect of their decisions and actions thus, enables them to use resources most effectively i.e., maximum benefit with minimum cost. - c.
-Scientific decisions: Principles of management are based on experiments, observations and logic.
-Hence they provide realistic, timely and objective assessment of the given situation. - d.
-Meeting changing requirements: The flexible nature of principles of management provides opportunities to managers to modify principles to meet the needs of the dynamic business environment. - e.
-Fulfilling Social Responsibility: By incorporating values as a part of principles has enabled businesses to fulfil social responsibilities.
-Providing equal opportunities, following environment-friendly production techniques, producing good quality products are examples of social responsibilities of business. - f.
-Management training, education and research: The principles of management and the managerial experiences are used as case studies to train employees or for further modification or development of principles already applied.
+- Optimum utilisation of resources and effective administration: The cause and effect relationship helps managers to foresee the effect of their decisions and actions thus, enables them to use resources most effectively i.e., maximum benefit with minimum cost. - Scientific decisions: Principles of management are based on experiments, observations and logic.
+Hence they provide realistic, timely and objective assessment of the given situation. - Meeting changing requirements: The flexible nature of principles of management provides opportunities to managers to modify principles to meet the needs of the dynamic business environment. - Fulfilling Social Responsibility: By incorporating values as a part of principles has enabled businesses to fulfil social responsibilities.
+Providing equal opportunities, following environment-friendly production techniques, producing good quality products are examples of social responsibilities of business. - Management training, education and research: The principles of management and the managerial experiences are used as case studies to train employees or for further modification or development of principles already applied.